Abir69-bot/Distilling-Hate/readMe.md

 <p align="center">
   <img src="figures/archi.png" width="85%">
 </p>
+Architecture of the proposed knowledge distillation training setup.
+Given a text sequence x, we first apply normalization and then tokenize it separately for the teacher and student encoders.
+The teacher BERT is initially trained on y using focal loss and subsequently frozen.
+During distillation, the frozen teacher produces (i) temperature-scaled logits for soft-target supervision and (ii) final-layer CLS representations.
+The student model is optimized using three objectives: a supervised loss on y (CrossEntropy or Focal, depending on configuration), a Kullback–Leibler divergence between teacher and student logits, and an MSE alignment loss computed between the student CLS representation and a projected teacher CLS representation.
+Only the student parameters are updated during this stage.
 **Training procedure**
 1. Train a high-capacity **BanglaBERT Large** teacher using focal loss.
 2. Freeze the teacher model.